Teen to be charged over multiple traffic offences, including speeding at 174kmh on ECP

 If convicted of failing to stop after an accident, the boy could face a fine of up to S$3,000, a jail term of up to 12 months, or both.

-If found guilty of failing to render assistance after an accident, the suspect may be fined a maximum S$3,000, a jail term of up to 12 months, or both.
+If found guilty of failing to render assistance after an accident, he may be fined a maximum S$3,000, a jail term of up to 12 months, or both.

 If convicted of using a vehicle without insurance coverage, he could face a fine of up to S$1,000, a jail term of up to three months, or both.
 He may also be disqualified from driving.